DIY Man Cave On Budget

 If you’re leaning towards a contemporary style, there’s even more variety than you might think.
 Even if most contemporary styles consist of varying shades of grey and black, you can pick and build some interesting patterns from them.

 While this might be your designated place of business, it should also be a place of leisure.
 After all, what good is a home office DIY man cave if you can’t have a bit of fun with it?
 You should go all out on the details and make it into an office worth looking at.

+You can add sports memorabilia from your favourite local teams like the Bristol Rovers or the Bristol Bears, or perhaps photos from live games you got to watch.
 Transform your masculine home office into a testament to your interests.
 Unify all the different details you introduce into one aesthetic that matches your taste.
 Every decoration should be looked at as an opportunity to give the office the exact look you want it to have.
-What kind of books have you been reading lately?
+Besides the overall look, you should think about the function of the space.
+If your man cave is where you are going to watch your local sports, you might consider getting an aerial installation in Bristol for Freeview’s coverage.
+If you are an avid reader, what kind of books have you been reading lately?
 They would probably look nice on a wall-mounted shelf close to your desk.
 You can even grab one and read a page as you take a break from working.